*Spoilers*

 - The reason Olly is rejected from being part of the runaway fam is because he had somewhere to return to (so did Heather, but that’s an entirely different story).

-We know Heather and Olly had somewhat similar childhoods, which is why they became friends to begin.
-Both had cold parents who shoehorned them into a lifestyle full of grades and more grades.
-Yet, Heather was accepted into the runaway family where Olly was not.
+We know Heather and Olly had similar childhoods, which is why they became friends to begin.
+Both had cold parents who shoehorned them into a lifestyle full of grades and rules.
+Yet, Heather is accepted into the runaway family where Olly is not.

-Olly and Heather are alike in many ways, including their “affection” for Eli.
-But the difference in that affection is that Heather’s sought to soften Eli’s wildness, Olly admired it.
-This might seem innocuous but Olly already has some emotional problems, Hostel is the only real family he has, and now a wild Heather has appeared.
+Olly and Heather are alike in many ways, including their affection for Eli.
+But the difference in that affection is that Heather’s love wanted to soften Eli’s wildness.
+Olly admired that wildness, even to the point of emulating it.
+This puts him at odds with Heather, plus Olly already has emotional problems, Hostel is the only real family he has, and now a wild Heather has appeared.

-The sting of being rejected by those whom were more of an actual family to him had to hurt, particularly since Heather also had somewhere else to be but she wasn’t rejected.
-Coupled with Olly’s inability to feel pain, it was the perfect set-up for a disaster.
-After all, even Olly admits he wasn’t trying to break up the crew, just break up Eli and Heather.
-And while his actions later on seemed cruel, we know that deep down Olly felt immense guilt over what he had done and even went out of his way to ensure Eli’s crew wasn’t bothered by Gun over money.
+Consequently, the sting of rejection had to hurt.
+Particularly since Heather also had somewhere else to call home but wasn’t rejected.
+That rejection coupled with Olly’s inability to feel pain was the perfect set-up for a disaster.
+Olly even admits he wasn’t trying to break up the crew, just break up Eli and Heather.
+And while his actions later on seem cruel, the reader knows that deep down Olly felt immense guilt over what he’d done, even going out of his way to ensure Eli’s crew isn’t bothered by Gun over money.

-In the end, Olly not only made sure Hostel A paid their dues, but he also ensured Gun wouldn’t kill Eli by tossing himself off a roof.
+In the end, Olly not only made sure Hostel A paid their dues, but ensured Gun wouldn’t kill Eli by tossing himself off a roof.

 While Olly was certainly flawed, he’s not a terrible person.
 Rather due to an unfortunate set of circumstances, he became part of the tragedy that was Hostel.